Manchin and Schumer announce surprise deal on climate, health care and tax package

 The package will be paid for by closing tax loopholes on wealthy individuals and large corporations, Schumer and Manchin said in announcing the deal.

+The health care, tax and energy package needs to be reviewed by the Senate Parliamentarian to pass through the budget reconciliation process, which allows Democrats to approve the measure with 50 votes.
+In a joint statement, Schumer and Manchin said the "revised legislative text will be submitted to the Parliamentarian for review this evening and the full Senate will consider it next week."

-Manchin, a Democrat from West Virginia whose resistance had long derailed sweeping legislation on those issues, abruptly revealed the agreement in a press release.
-It provided few details on the accord.
+Manchin, a Democrat from West Virginia whose resistance had long derailed sweeping legislation on those issues, abruptly revealed the agreement in a press release, followed by a joint release with Schumer.

 The announcement from Manchin came hours after the Senate passed the Chips and Science Act, a bill to subsidize investments in domestic semiconductor chip production.
 Senate Minority Leader Mitch McConnell had threatened to stymie the semiconductor bill if Democrats continued to pursue party-line reconciliation legislation.